-As a baby sleep consultant, my usual topic at hand is sleep training of course.
+As a baby, toddler, and newborn sleep consultant, my usual topic at hand is sleep training, of course.
 I’m going off the rails a little bit here and offering my advice on being a consignor at a children’s consignment sale and my tips and tricks to making a lot of money.

 I’ll be the first to admit that I have a baby clothes, shopping problem and consequently, I have an obscene amount of baby clothes.
 I will blame my baby shower a little bit too but as a girl mom, I couldn’t help myself.
 Every time my daughter grew out of a size, I would neatly put away her clothes, saving them for our next baby.
 I continued doing this until my daughter was 1.5 years old.
 At this point we didn’t have another baby, I wasn’t pregnant, and I knew we wouldn’t be pregnant for a good bit longer.
 So why was I saving all these clothes?
 I came to grips with the fact that saving these clothes for baby #2 was totally unrealistic and they needed to go while the value was still there.

 What changed my mind?
 Our next baby would have to be the same gender, have a similar birthday for season specific clothes, and be around the same size.
 Does this sound likely?
 Not so much.
 I decided it was time to part ways with the 10 tubs of baby clothes filling our storage room.